videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/plugins/virtual-background.md

 ### Starting the Processor

-TO start processsing a video stream you will need `MediaStram` which you want to process and `config` which should be used from processing.
+To start processsing a video stream you will need `MediaStram` which you want to process and `config` which should be used from processing.
 When the required parameters are passed to the processor, it will return `MediaStream`.

 1. **MediaStream** : [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) is just a video stream which is being capture from the camera.
 You can use the `createCameraVideoTrack` to create a `MediaStream`.